msoyupak/gcal-tweet/README.md

 gcal-tweet
 ==========

-A script that sends tweets for Gmail calendar remiders
+A script that sends tweets for Gmail calendar reminders